-Walk, Ride, and Roll to School is an awareness campaign sponsored by the SchoolPool program as part of the Safe Routes to School initiative.
-The purpose of the campaign is to increase the number of children carpooling, taking transit, walking, and biking safely to school, highlight the health benefits of walking and biking, and emphasize the environmental and safety impacts of reducing vehicle traffic to schools.
+Walk, Ride, and Roll to School is an awareness campaign implemented by the iCommute SchoolPool program and Safe Routes to School initiative.
+The purpose of this campaign is to increase the number of children who walk, bike, carpool, or take transit to school; to raise awareness of the benefits of more active forms of transportation; and to promote pedestrian and bicycle safety.
+The 2013 Walk, Ride, and Roll to School Challenge was presented by Chipotle.

-Congratulations to the winners of the 2012 Walk, Ride, and Roll to School Challenge!
-These schools received a check from the SANDAG iCommute program to purchase school supplies.
+Thank you to all of the participants, and congratulations to the winners of the 2013 Walk, Ride, and Roll to School Challenge!
+These schools won a check from the SANDAG iCommute program to purchase school supplies:

-Schools that participated in the Walk, Ride, and Roll to School Challenge won in so many ways!
-Benefits of participation included:
+Schools that participated in the Walk, Ride, and Roll to School Challenge won in so many ways.
+Benefits of active transportation and this challenge include:

-For more information on the SchoolPool program, or the Walk, Ride, and Roll Challenge, e-mail firstname.lastname@example.org, or call 511 and say "iCommute."
+For more information on the SchoolPool program, or the Walk, Ride, and Roll to School Challenge, email firstname.lastname@example.org, or call 511 and say "iCommute."

 San Diego Zoo